 When you have your baby with us, you get your own private birthing suite.
 It’s as close as you get to the comforts of home, combined with expert medical care and technology, for a first-class experience.
 Your luxurious, modern suite comes with a private bathroom, a flat screen TV, and a couch that converts into a bed for your partner’s comfort.

 Each room has a birthing (exercise) ball and a comfortable chair for you to use during labor if you desire.
 For those seeking additional comfort and enhanced relief during labor, some suites come equipped with whirlpool/bath tubs with Jacuzzi jets while others have walk-in showers with hand-held wands.

 While you’re here, smart pumps deliver, monitor and balance your medications for safe administration.
 Also, ID badges track when your doctors and nurses enter and leave your room to ensure you receive the assistance and attention you need.

 What to expect in labor and delivery

 If you have a vaginal delivery, you will stay in your private birthing suite during delivery and recovery.
-If it is necessary for your doctor to deliver your baby by c-section, you’ll be taken to the operating room for the procedure.
+If it is necessary for your doctor to deliver your baby by c-section, you’ll be taken to the operating room within the maternity unit for the procedure.

 During labor, we’ll help you achieve the comfort level you desire.
 Some women give birth with mild pain or discomfort, controlled by comfort measures, relaxation and breathing techniques.
 Others prefer medication to control pain.